RadiologyInfo - The radiology information resource for patients

 How does the procedure work?

-Using imaging guidance, the physician inserts the needle through the skin, advances it into the lesion.
+Using imaging guidance, the doctor inserts the needle through the skin and advances it into the lesion.

 • In a fine needle aspiration, a fine gauge needle and a syringe withdraw fluid or clusters of cells.

-• In a core needle biopsy, the automated mechanism is activated, moving the needle forward and filling the needle trough, or shallow receptacle, with ‘cores’ of breast tissue.
+• In a core needle biopsy, the automated mechanism moves the needle forward and fills the needle trough, or shallow receptacle, with “cores” of tissue.
 The outer sheath instantly moves forward to cut the tissue and keep it in the trough.
-This process is repeated three to six times.
+This process is repeated several times.

-Needle biopsies are usually done on an outpatient basis.
+Doctors usually perform needle biopsies on an outpatient basis.

-A nurse or technologist will insert an intravenous (IV) line into a vein in your hand or arm so that sedation or relaxation medication may be given intravenously during the procedure.
-You may be also given a mild sedative prior to the biopsy.
+A nurse or technologist may insert an intravenous (IV) line into a vein in your hand or arm.
+This will allow them to provide sedation or relaxation medication intravenously during the procedure.
+You may also receive a mild sedative prior to the biopsy.

-A local anesthesia will be injected to numb the path of the needle.
+The doctor will use a local anesthetic to numb the path of the needle.

-If the procedure is being performed with fluoroscopy, you will sit facing forward for the procedure.
+If the doctor is using fluoroscopy guidance, you will lie down or stand for the procedure.

-If the procedure is performed with CT, you will lie down during the procedure.
-A limited CT scan will be performed to confirm the location of the nodule and the safest approach.
-Once the location of the nodule is confirmed, the entry site is marked on the skin.
-The skin around the insertion site will be scrubbed and disinfected, and a clean and sterile drape will be applied.
+If the doctor is using CT or MRI guidance, you will lie down during the procedure.
+They will use a limited CT or MRI scan to confirm the location of the nodule and the safest approach for the targeted area.
+Once they confirm the nodule’s location, they will mark the entry site on the skin.
+The doctor will clean and disinfect the skin around the insertion site and cover it with a clean and sterile drape.

 For nodules that are small and deep within the lung, or located near blood vessels, airways or nerves, CT allows better planning of the needle path for a safe biopsy.